Thursday, March 17, 2011

 * Magic Hanky.
 This charming custom involves having the bride carry a special hanky that with a few stitches can be turned into a christening bonnet for the first baby.
 With a couple of snips it can be turned back into a hanky that your child can carry on his/her wedding day.

 * Make-up bells.
 The chime of bells is thought to keep evil spirits away, restore harmony if a couple is fighting, and also remind a couple of their wedding vows.
 Giving a bell as a gift has become an Irish tradition.
 You could also have your greeters hand out tiny bells to your guests to ring as you process.
 (You might want to let them know when they're supposed to be rung - perhaps mention it in your program along with an explanation of the custom).
 Guests could also ring their little bells at the reception in lieu of clinking glasses.

 * Irish Dancers.
 Consider hiring a group of Irish dancers to hand out your programs before the ceremony.
-Dressed in their full regalia, it would add a wonderful touch of pageantry and colour.
+Dressed in their full regalia, it would add a wonderful touch of of pageantry and color.
 They could also dance at the reception later.
 We did this at my daughter's reception and it was a major hit.

 * Music.
 There's so much wonderful Irish music available, you'll have no problems in finding appropriate selections for both the ceremony and the reception.
 The difficulty will be in deciding which pieces to play!

-On the back of the program, she had this old Irish proverb: Don't walk in front of me, I may not follow.
+* Old Irish proverb: Don't walk in front of me, I may not follow.
 Don't walk behind me, I may not lead.
 Walk beside me and just be my friend.